 Parental burnout is becoming all too common.
 Its definition hits the mark: a unique and context-specific syndrome resulting from enduring exposure to chronic parenting stress.
 But given everyday stressors made all the more difficult with COVID, is there a way to avoid parental burnout?

 In this information age, parents are bombarded with input.
-Bodell says, “We get advice from everyone all the time, often conflicting and rarely supportive, about how to do things better, differently, smarter.”
-The question this brings to the fore — “Am I do everything (or anything) right?”
+Bodell tells Parentology, “We get advice from everyone all the time, often conflicting and rarely supportive, about how to do things better, differently, smarter.”
+The question this brings to the fore — “Am I do everything, or anything, right?”

 What results from increased speed, choice and expectations?
-Overwhelm.
+Being overwhelmed.
 Bodell says, “Parents have fallen into the complexity trap, feeling their value is in doing as much as possible for their children.”

 Bodell says the true path to better parenting lies in simplifying and focusing on what adds value to your child’s life.